-- 153. Table 9 shows the number of waste planning applications received on unallocated sites has decreased by 20% (2 sites) on 2016-17 levels. - 154.
-Overall 63% of waste applications have been developed.
-This is up on the previous year when 40% of applications were developed. - 155.
-The developed out figure for the current monitoring period and previous years has been typically low because some of the applications received are yet to have been determined whilst others are awaiting discharge of conditions and yet to reach construction / completion stage.
+- 144. Overall 63% of waste applications have been developed out this is the same level as 2017/18. - 145.
+The developed out figure for the current monitoring period and previous years has been low because some of the applications received are yet to have been determined whilst others are awaiting discharge of conditions and yet to reach construction / completion stage.
 Planning permissions typically have 3 years to be implemented before they lapse.
 Therefore, it is likely that some of these sites will be developed in the next 1-2 years as they progress with discharge of conditions and construction phases.

-156. Table 10 provides further detail of development status.
-All but 1 waste application received were on unallocated sites.
-A single application was in an Area of Search.
+The 5 Year Review will evaluate progress with implementation of new facilities. - 146.
+Table 11 provides further detail of development status.
+All waste application received were on unallocated sites.
+Four applications were in an Area of Search.